 Fighting Back: Prevention and Detection

 The best approach to fighting plagiarism is to stop it before it starts.
 As teachers and librarians realize the scope of the problem, individuals, professional organizations and for profit groups are marshalling an array of weapons to help restore academic integrity in the academy.
 Here are some good places to begin mining for material.
 All are the work of college librarians or university writing centers.

 Turnitin is an online software program that identifies unoriginal material in research papers and other student work.
 While an effective tool in verifying incidents of plagiarism, Turnitin also has proved a very effective deterrent.
-Turnitin provides a Training Material for Students, Instructors & Administrators consisting of videos, user manuals and guides.
+Refer to Turnitin's Instructor Quick Start Guide to help you get set up.

-Access to Turnitin is integrated into all online courses.
+Turnitin is integrated into all online courses.
 If you do not teach in an online framework, contact Barbara Kobritz at ext.
-4362. to obtain a password and manuals for Turnitin.
+4362 to obtain a password.
 While visitors can read about Turnitin.com on the web site, a password is needed to make use of the actual software.